kumarmunish/kumarmunish/README.md

 ### Hello, folks! 👋

 My name is Munish Kumar, and I'm a Site Reliability Engineer.
 I'm from India, and currently working at Maersk.
-I started my journey as a QA engineer, working closely with backend systems to ensure quality, reliability, and stability across fast-moving release cycles.
+I started my journey as a QA engineer, working at companies like Shuttl and 1mg, where I focused on backend systems to ensure quality, reliability, and stability across fast-moving release cycles.
 Over time, I became deeply interested in how systems behave in production — how they break, how they recover, and how to make them observable, scalable, and resilient.

 That led me to Site Reliability Engineering.